 - a) participate and to vote during Annual and Extraordinary General Meetings.
-Each delegate is entitled to one vote.
-An Institutional Member may send up to three delegates; - b) stand for election to positions within the organisation in accordance with this Constitution; - c) request to attend Board or Advisory Council meetings as a guest; - d) take part in NAFSAN activities and to serve on NAFSAN committees; - e) be informed by NAFSAN's Board, Secretariat or other designated bodies on recent achievements and current development of the organisation through letters, e-mail and any other form of modern communication; and - f) receive free and/or discounted benefits (as applicable), to gain knowledge and practical skills, to network and to develop professionally.
+Each delegate is entitled to one vote. - b) stand for election to positions within the organisation in accordance with this Constitution; - c) request to attend Board or Advisory Council meetings as a guest; - d) take part in NAFSAN activities and to serve on NAFSAN committees; - e) be informed by NAFSAN's Board, Secretariat or other designated bodies on recent achievements and current development of the organisation through letters, e-mail and any other form of modern communication; and - f) receive free and/or discounted benefits (as applicable), to gain knowledge and practical skills, to network and to develop professionally.